UCR-Research-Computing/UCR-Research-Computing.github.io/about.md

 ---

-# About Us - UCR Research Computing
+# About Us

 ## Introduction

-At the University of California Riverside (UCR), we're leading the charge in academic research by leveraging the power of computational resources through our Research Computing services.
-Our mission is to empower researchers, faculty, and students across disciplines to make groundbreaking discoveries.
+At the University of California, Riverside (UCR), we are at the forefront of academic research, pushing the boundaries of knowledge and innovation.
+Our Research Computing services play a crucial role in empowering researchers, faculty, and students by providing comprehensive computational tools and resources through the Ursa Major initiative.

-## Mission
+## Mission and Vision

-To enhance UCR's research capabilities by providing advanced computational resources, expert support, and fostering an inclusive research community.
+**Mission**: To enhance UCR's research capabilities with state-of-the-art computational resources, expert support, and a collaborative environment, empowering researchers to achieve groundbreaking discoveries.

-## Vision
-Positioning UCR as a leader in research and innovation through advanced computing technologies and collaborative efforts that break traditional boundaries.
+**Vision**: To position UCR as a leader in research and innovation, leveraging advanced computing technologies and fostering collaborations across disciplines.

-## Our Services
+## Goals and Objectives

-- **Accelerate Discovery**: Offering access to high-performance computing (HPC), cloud computing, and specialized computing clusters.
+- **Accelerate Discovery**: Offering access to HPC resources, cloud solutions, and specialized computing clusters to speed up scientific discovery.
-- **Foster Collaboration**: Creating a cohesive ecosystem for cross-disciplinary work.
+- **Foster Collaboration**: Creating a cohesive ecosystem with ITS, BCOE, CNAS, and other stakeholders for cross-disciplinary collaboration.
-- **Enhance Research Productivity**: Providing training and personalized support.
+- **Enhance Research Productivity**: Providing training, outreach, and support to improve computational skills and research productivity.
-- **Sustain Technological Advancement**: Ensuring continuous improvement and adoption of sustainable technologies.
+- **Sustain Technological Advancement**: Committing to infrastructure upgrades and sustainable technologies to keep UCR at the technological forefront.
-- **Support the Research Mission**: Aligning closely with the needs of our researchers.
+- **Support the Research Mission**: Aligning services with researcher needs through unified management and a Faculty Governance Committee.

-## Compute Resources
-- Ursa Major: Campus-wide GCP subscription for cloud computing.
-- High-Performance Computing Center (HPCC): For compute-intensive tasks.
-- Specialized clusters for diverse research needs..

-## Research Storage
-Offering a range of cloud-based and high-performance computing storage solutions to meet the diverse needs of our research community.

-## Supporting Excellence
-Our dedicated team offers technical expertise, software support, and infrastructure optimization to enhance research across all phases.

-## Training and Education
-Tailored workshops, symposiums, and one-on-one consultations to boost computational skills and project planning.

-## Governance and Community Engagement
-Promoting transparency and inclusivity through a collaborative governance structure and active community engagement.

-## Commitment to Security and Compliance
-Ensuring the highest standards of data security and regulatory compliance to foster a secure research environment.

-## Success Stories
-Illustrating the impact of our resources on research productivity and discovery through testimonials from our community.

-UCR Research Computing is committed to fostering innovation and excellence in research.
-Join us in pushing the boundaries of knowledge and technology.
+Together, we aim to support UCR's broader goals for research excellence, technological advancement, and community impact.